rahulyhg/FotoBattle-Theme/readme.md

 # Building customs endpoints for the WP REST API

-A simple WordPress theme with custom endpoints used as a headless CMS that reads and stores all likes and images (advanced custom fields) for the fotobattle Vue.js SPA application.
+A simple WordPress theme with custom endpoints used as a headless CMS that reads and stores all likes and images (advanced custom fields) for the Fotobattle Vue SPA.

 ## Routes & Endpoints reference link:
 http://cms.fotobattle:8888/api/voting/score<br>